CzrOtz/clickball_python/README.md

 # clickball_python

-This is a game where you have 10 seconds to click a ball as many times as possible The ball moves randomly at every click
+This is a game where you have 10 seconds to click a ball as many times as possible.
+The ball moves randomly at every click.

 The game ends in one of two ways, either by the countdown reaching 0 or by clicking outside of the ball.
-The countdown starts by clicking the ball
+The countdown starts by clicking the ball.